 Gmail only: Upload encryption keys for client-side encryption

 To use Google Workspace Client-side encryption (CSE) for Gmail, you must enable the Gmail API and give it access to your entire organization.
-Then, for each user, you need to use the Gmail API to upload an S/MIME (Secure/Multipurpose internet Mail Extensions) certificate (public key) and private key metadata to Gmail.
+Then, for each user, you need to use the Gmail API to upload an S/MIME (Secure/Multipurpose Internet Mail Extensions) certificate (public key) and private key metadata to Gmail.
 If you use an encryption key service, you must also encrypt (or wrap) users' private key metadata by using your key service.

-At any time, you can switch to a different key service by uploading new S/MIME certificate and private key metadata encrypted by your new service.
+At any time, you can switch to a different key service by uploading a new S/MIME certificate and private key metadata encrypted by your new service.

 S/MIME is a widely accepted, industry-standard protocol for digitally signing and encrypting emails to ensure message integrity and security.
 Gmail CSE relies on the S/MIME 3.2 IETF standard to send and receive secure MIME data.
 S/MIME requires email senders and recipients to have their X.509 certificates trusted by Gmail.

-Perform the following tasks to set up the GMail API:
+Perform the following tasks to set up the Gmail API:

 Create a new GCP project.
 For details, go to Creating and managing projects.

-Note You use the project ID to grant the API domain-wide access.
+You use the project ID to grant the API domain-wide access.

-Go the Google API Console and enable the Gmail API for the new project.
+Go to the Google API Console and enable the Gmail API for the new project.
 For details, go to Enabling an API in your Google Cloud project.

 In the Google Cloud console, go to the Service accounts page and create a domain-wide service account.
 For details, go to Create and manage service accounts.

-Create a service account private key, and save the key to a JSON file on to your local system, such as svc_ acct_creds.json.
+Create a service account private key, and save the key to a JSON file on to your local system, such as svc_acct_creds.json.
 This file contains the credentials you use when setting up Gmail for users.
 For details, go to Create and manage service account keys.

-This step uses the service account you created to give the Gmail API edit access to all your users.
+This step uses the service account you created to give the Gmail API domain-wide edit access to all your users.

 Follow the instructions for Control API access with domain-wide delegation.